 For assistance with the Diagnostic Interview, the VR Counselor reviews the Counselor's Desk Reference (CDR) for topics that are relevant to the disability, paying attention to the sample questions listed.
 For additional information about the applicant's disability, treatment, and the potential impact on employment, consult the Medical Disability Guidelines.

-The Intake Application is the Application for VR Services (VR5056), available electronically for TWC-VR staff via the application menu in RHW, and typically completed during this meeting, or shortly after.

 Exploring the applicant's work and disability history may reveal the need for further diagnostic review.
 The VR Counselor orders records and/or purchases evaluations as necessary.

 For all reported disabling conditions, medical records must be obtained from the appropriate licensed professional and filed in the applicant's paper case file before determining eligibility.
 The only exception to this requirement is for applicants with an observable impairment or with proof of Supplemental Security Income (SSI) and/or Social Security Disability Insurance (SSDI) benefits, due to their own disability.